Row Convex Tableaux and Bott-Samelson Varieties: Introduction

-In \cite{GK94}, Grossberg and Karshon studied a family of complex structures on a Bott-Samelson manifold, such that the underlying real manifold remains the same, but the limit complex manifold becomes, what they call, a Bott tower, which admits a complete torus action.
-An algebraic version of their construction appeared in \cite{Pa08}.
-Our deformation is algebraic in nature, yet is seemingly different, as can be seen in examples and also from the fact that in the limit, the relationship between ${Z_{\mathbf i}}$ and $G/B$ naturally extends to the whole flat family.
+In \cite{GK94}, Grossberg and Karshon studied a family of complex structures on a Bott-Samelson manifold, such that the underlying real manifold remains the same, but the limit complex manifold admits a complete, full-dimensional torus action.
+(They call such varieties ``Bott towers''.
+An algebraic version of their construction appeared in \cite{Pa10}.)
+Our deformation is algebraic in nature, yet is different, as can be seen in examples and also from the fact that in the limit, the relationship between ${Z_{\mathbf i}}$ and $G/B$ naturally extends to the whole flat family.

-As it is the case for the Grassmann varieties and the flag varieties, we can investigate the Pl\"{u}cker coordinates in terms of Young tableaux or minors over a matrix and straightening relations among them.
-Using the language of row-convex tableaux introduced by Taylor \cite{Ta01}, we study the homogenous coordinate rings of the Bott-Samelson varieties and their explicit standard monomial type bases.
-Then from SAGBI-Gr\"{o}bner degeneration techniques (e.g., \cite{St95}), we obtain toric degenerations of the Bott-Samelson varieties.
-In a separate section, we provide a detailed study of an example for the case of $\rm{GL}_{3}(\mathbb{C})$, including toric degenerations, the corresponding moment polytopes, and computations of the Hilbert polynomial.

-This paper is arranged as follows: in Section 2, we study the homogeneous coordinate rings of the Bott-Samelson varieties and their toric degenerations.
-In Section 3, we give an example for the case of a three-dimensional Bott-Samelson variety.
-In Section 4, we study the standard monomial theory for the Bott-Samelson varieties in terms of row-convex tableaux and give a description via integral points in polyhedral cones.